-The Research Opportunities Program enables you to work on a research project with a professor at the second-year level for course credit.
-Research projects are available in all areas of study - you may find yourself researching the lives of ancient Athenians (Classics) or examining the root causes of memory loss in amnesia (Psychology), to name just a few projects.
+The Research Opportunities Program gives you a chance to work on a research project with a professor for course credit during your second- and third-year.
+Research projects are available in various disciplines and academic programs — you may find yourself researching the lives of ancient Athenians (Classics) or examining the root causes of memory loss in amnesia (Psychology), to name just a few projects.

 Research Excursions Program

-Research excursions allow you to participate in a practical or experiential off-campus research activity under the supervision of a faculty member in your third year.
-Conduct research in archives, laboratories, libraries, or in a field camps - but not in a classroom.
+The Research Excursions Program provides an opportunity for you to participate in a practical or experiential off-campus research activity under the supervision of a faculty member in your third year.
+Conduct research in archives, laboratories, libraries or field sites — but not in a classroom.
 Examples include:

 - Collecting Late Cretaceous fossils in the badlands of Alberta, Canada (Ecology and Evolutionary Biology)